tier4/caret_doc/docs/design/limits_and_constraints/index.md

 - Support FastDDS or CycloneDDS
 - Support only Linux, especially Ubuntu
 - Support Galactic and Humble
-- Support only applications built with rclcpp library
-- Support only processes acting as node
 - Require rebuilding of an application with CARET libraries

 ## ROS 2 functions